DaC00P/lesson_plan/lesson_plan.md

 * If no one landed on the fact that this takes constant time, state that, then move to explanation
 * EXPLANATION:
   * Here we do four operations.
 We calculate the length of the array, subtract one from it, then access the array, and finally return that element we just accessed.
-  * The length calculation students may think means we have to iterate the length of the array - we don't!
+  * The length calculation: Students may think means we have to iterate the length of the array - we don't!
 Javascript is awesome in that it stores the length as a property of the array and updates it as needed.
 This is due to the fact that arrays are technically objects under the hood, but that's a discussion for office hours!
   * Subtracting one from that integer is another operation.
 This is generally constant time.
   * Accessing the array at the given index is **also** constant time - this is an inherent power of how arrays are built under the hood.
   * A return statement is constant time - we're passing a reference to the array element in memory.
   * So, we have a constant time overall!
 This algo will almost never take longer, no matter if the array is a million items, or five items.
-  * _Instructor Note 1_ Technically the time complexity is `1 + 1 + 1 + 1`, or `O(4)`.
+  * _Instructor Note 1:_ Technically the time complexity is `1 + 1 + 1 + 1`, or `O(4)`.
 If a student points this out, let them know that like the above example, Big O notation is almost always reduced down to its generic expression.
 Constant time algorithms are denoted by O(1), since O(4) will **also** take a constant amount of time.
-  * _Instructor Note 1_ If students are confused about this fact, remind them that this constant time is always **relative**.
+  * _Instructor Note 2:_ If students are confused about this fact, remind them that this constant time is always **relative**.
 Therefore, it doesn't matter if we do one or 100 constant time operations, the runtime will be the same for inputs of any size.
-AKA Constant Time!!
+Its all relative!

 _**Instructor: Field questions at this point**_

-### Class Do - Go Over Bubble Sort & Its Time Complexity
+### Instructor Do - Go Over Bubble Sort & Its Time Complexity
-* At this point, we should all be somewhat familiar with Bubble Sort, covered in the last class.
+* At this point, we should all be familiar with Bubble Sort, covered in the last class.
 * **Instructor Note**: poll the class.
 If students seem frustrated/lost or don't remember the concept of bubble sort well, slack out the below code and go through the comments with the class.

 ```javascript